Cloud Migration Strategy

 An untrained workforce can contribute to increased resistance during an enterprise’s transition to the cloud.
 To equip your employees with the knowledge and skills they need to navigate cloud migration successfully, consider the following:

-From scalability, interoperability, security, cost efficiency, Support and Service Level Agreements (SLAs), and more, choosing the right cloud service provider is essential to ensure maximizing the benefits of cloud migration.
+From scalability, interoperability, security, cost efficiency, Support, and Service Level Agreements (SLAs), and more, choosing the right CSP is essential to ensure maximizing the benefits of cloud migration.

 Here are the considerations to make when choosing the right cloud service provider:

-- Analyze the type of workloads you intend to migrate.
+• Analyze the type of cloud computing you intend to migrate to.

-- Look for providers that offer hybrid cloud solutions.
+• Look for CSPs that offer hybrid cloud solutions.

 Focus on automation